prominence-eosc/docs/notebooks.md

 client = ProminenceClient()
 client.authenticate_user()
 ```
 As usual, you will be asked to visit a web page in your browser to authenticate.
+Note that the token retrieved in only stored in memory and not written to disk.
+If the token expires you will need to re-run `client.authenticate_user()`.

 Construct the JSON job description.
 In this example we use OSPRay to render an image:
 ```python